chicanancom/cs50-finalproject/README.md

 Basic Error Handling: Error handling is quite basic.
 If a file operation fails, the software may not provide detailed feedback to the user.
 Non-Scalable for Large Projects: The software is not designed for handling large documents or complex projects.
 For instance, it might struggle with performance when dealing with very large text files.

 A bit..... slow:(( : This application is written in python( may not suitable for writing applications) and automatically register applications to open files on windows.
-So every time you open the app, it will automatically register again.
+So every time i open the app, it will automatically register again.

 ## Conclusion: